License Restoration Quick Start

 To begin, you must undergo a substance use evaluation (often, but incorrectly referred to as a “substance abuse evaluation”).

 - The substance use evaluation (SUE) must be completed by a licensed substance abuse counselor and requires very specific information.
 It is, without a doubt, the most important single piece of evidence in every license appeal case.

-- If it doesn't hold up legally, then the whole case collapses, your appeal gets denied, and you have to wait at least another year to try again.
+- If the evaluation doesn't hold up legally, then the whole case collapses, your appeal gets denied, and you have to wait at least another year to try again.

-In that sense, the evaluation is really foundational in a driver's license restoration or clearance case.
+In that sense, submitting a legally adequate and favorable evaluation is vital to the success of a driver's license restoration or clearance case.

-- The role of these letters is, collectively, as important as the substance use evaluation, and together, these 2 things form the basis of a winning appeal.
+- The role of these letters is, collectively, as important as the substance use evaluation, and together, these 2 things are the foundation of a winning appeal.

 - The content of these letters is critical, because they must also contain certain and specific information.
 Also, what's NOT in these letters is every bit as important as what is.

-At the Hearing, you will be asked a lot of questions.
+During the hearing, you will be asked a lot of questions.
 Hearings generally last about a half hour, and the decision is usually mailed out several weeks thereafter.

-The real cost of losing your License Appeal is being stuck having to rely on other people to get around for another whole year.I can make sure that doesn't happen.
+The real cost of losing your License Appeal is being stuck having to rely on other people to get around for another whole year.We can make sure that doesn't happen.